JidapaTH/Airbnb2Safety/README.md

 ## Result
 We have relatively small sample size but over hundred features so we used cross validation.
-We chosen these models based on our multi-class classification problem and account for the fact that we have mixed predictors.
-We found that Adaboost and SVM classifiers consistently performs the best.
-Overall, our model increases prediction accuracy from baseline model by near 15%.
+We chosen these models based on our multi-class classification problem and accounted for the fact that we have mixed predictors.
+We found that Adaboost and Random forest classifiers consistently perform the best.
+Overall, our model increases prediction accuracy from baseline model by near 20%.

 The significant features
 <p align="center"> <img src="https://github.com/JidapaTH/Airbnb2Safety/blob/master/features.GIF"  width="50%" height="50%" ></p>